C4ptainCrunch/thesis/source/index.rst

 Upper Confidence Bounds for Trees
 ---------------------------------

-Because basic MCTS samples uniformly the game tree, it spends compute time estimating the value of uninsteresting nodes that will never be played in a real game.
+Because basic MCTS samples uniformly the game tree, it spends compute time estimating the value of uninteresting nodes that will never be played in a real game.
 A more efficient method would instead explore more often the interesting parts of the tree: an asymmetric method.
 :cite:`kocsis2006bandit` defined Upper Confidence Bounds for Trees (UCT), a method combining during the selection process vanilla MCTS and Upper Confidence Bounds (UCB) used in the multi-armed bandit problem.

 Basic MCTS, during the tree policy, chooses a child at random even if the children is likely of having a poor mean value.
 UCT instead treats the choice of child as a multi-armed bandit problem: picking a child for which we have an estimation of the true value to make a simulation is analogous to picking a slot machine for which we have an estimation of the true reward probability.